simpleskans/simpleskans.github.io/_posts/2025-06-23-criando-uma-masmorra.md

 ---
 layout: dnd
-title: "Criando uma Masmorra com o Baralho de Muito Mais Coisas"
+title: "Criando uma Masmorra usando o Baralho de Muito Mais Coisas"
 original: "Let's Build a Dungeon with the Deck of Many Things"
 descricao: "Tradução do suplemento Let's Build a Dungeon with the Deck of Many Things para português do Brasil, suplemento de D&D 5e"
 resumo: "Let's Build a Dungeon with the Deck of Many Things | D&D 5e"